MicrosoftDocs/sql-docs/docs/reporting-services/plan-for-report-design-and-report-deployment-reporting-services.md

 |[!INCLUDE[ssSQL14](../includes/sssql14-md.md)]<br /><br /> Or<br /><br /> [!INCLUDE[ssSQL11](../includes/sssql11-md.md)]<br /><br /> Or<br /><br /> [!INCLUDE[sql2008r2](../includes/sql2008r2-md.md)]|2010 RDL<br /><br /> 2008 RDL<br /><br /> 2005 RDL<br /><br /> 2000 RDL|
 |[!INCLUDE[sql2008-md](../includes/sql2008-md.md)]|2008 RDL<br /><br /> 2005 RDL<br /><br /> 2000 RDL|

  When you upload a report definition to the report server or upgrade a report server that contains existing reports, the report server preserves the report definition in the original format. **On first use**, the report server upgrades the report in the report server database to a binary format that is preserved for subsequent views.
-The report definition (.rdl) itself is not upgraded.
+The report definition (.rdl) itself isn't upgraded.

  You can extract from the report server a read-only copy of the report definition file (.rdl).
 On a native mode report server, browse to the [!INCLUDE[ssRSWebPortal](../includes/ssrswebportal.md)], select the report and choose **Download**.